top of page

 • provisions on investment requirements;

-• the requirements and/or obligations of business licensing, term, implementation standard of business activities and supporting business activities and other conditions on norms, standards, procedures, and criteria of the business sectors, guidelines, and methods for submission of NIB, standard certificates, and permits;
+• the requirements and/or obligations of business licensing, including term, implementation standard of business activities, supporting business activities and other conditions on norms, standards, procedures, and criteria of the business sectors, guidelines, and methods for submission of NIB, standard certificates, and permits;

 • primary requirements on the conformity of space utilization activities, PBG, and SLF;